Six fewer clicks. A faster path for students. This is how I redesigned the USF Mobile app.

 Instead of a color palette, I chose to use imagery of the Golden Gate Bridge, an iconic symbol of San Francisco, encouraging students to explore the city.
 The icon is the existing USF logo mark.

-To test my design, I brought back the same USF students from the initial interviews.
-I let them test the prototype and collected their feedback.
+I brought back the same USF students from the initial interviews, letting them test the prototype.
 Additionally, I had them take the same validation survey from earlier to document changes in user satisfaction with my new design.
 From the testing, all 5 users were satisfied with the new design, many putting an emphasis on clearness and practicality.

 User 01